stangeor/USA-Regional-Sales-Analysis/README.md

  end-to-end regional sales analytics, covering data ingestion, cleansing, exploratory analysis, and delivery of executive dashboards.

-Turned raw transactional data into actionable insights that improved regional sales performance.
+ raw transactional data into actionable insights that improved regional sales performance.

 Used Python for data ingestion and validation, and BI tools to deliver executive reporting and interactive analysis.